-- 202. ZA.
+202. ZA.
 General Regional and Economic Geography of Asia.
 Dr. Stamp.
-Sessional.
+Ten lectures, Michaelmas Term.
 Wednesdays, 11-12, beginning M.T.
-5th October, L.T.
-11th January.
-(At times to be arranged in the Summer Term.) - For those taking the Special Asia paper in B.A.
-Honours and B.Sc.
-Special (other degree students-First ten lectures).
+6th October.

+For B.A.
+General and Honours; B.Sc.
+General and Special.

 Any student unable to attend at this time should see Dr. Stamp in the week before the commencement of the Michaelmas Term.